mulkkyul/stochasticRNNPB/README.md

 ## Citation

 If you use this code for your research, please cite:
-> Jungsik Hwang and Ahmadreza Ahmadi, "Stochastic RNNPB: A Framework for Sequence Learning with Stochastic Parametric Biases," Year.
+> Jungsik Hwang and Ahmadreza Ahmadi, "A Novel Framework for Learning Stochastic Representations for Sequence Generation and Recognition," ArXiv.
+2024.

 <br><br>